Buying French Ski Property with a Partner or Family: Indivision, Tontine Clause, SCI, or SARL?

 • Unmarried couple, rental income a priority: Consider registering a PACS before completion to eliminate the 60% inheritance tax exposure.
 Purchase en indivision or en tontine depending on inheritance priorities.
 An SCI is unlikely to work alongside an active rental strategy.

-• Family investment, multi-generational hold, limited personal use: An SCI is often the right vehicle — particularly where share-gifting to children and succession planning across generations are central goals.
+• Family investment, multi-generational hold, limited personal rental: An SCI is often the right vehicle — particularly where progressive share-gifting to children and long-term succession planning are central goals and furnished short-lets are not part of the plan.

 What to Settle With Your Notaire Before Signing